jfroelich/rss-reader/docs/views/slideshow-page.md

 The creation of a slide element, and the appending of a slide element, should be two separate tasks.
 This will increase flexibility and maybe clarity. slide_append should accept a slide element, not an entry.

 # TODO: slide_mark_read notes
-* rather than await call to `mark_entry_read`, this should listen for entry-marked-read events roundtrip and handle the event when it later occurs to mark the corresponding slide.
+* rather than await call to `db_mark_entry_read`, this should listen for entry-marked-read events roundtrip and handle the event when it later occurs to mark the corresponding slide.
 Then this can be called non-awaited
-* maybe display an error if `mark_entry_read` fails?
+* maybe display an error if `db_mark_entry_read` fails?

 ### TODO: slide_load_and_append_multiple notes
 Append slides shouldn't be responsible for loading.
 This should accept an array of slides as input.
 Something else should be doing loading.